Thomas J. Watson Jr.: Honors

 Watson received the Silver Buffalo Award from the Boy Scouts of America in 1955 for his service to youth.
 He was the national president of the BSA from 1964 to 1968.
 His father had also served on the national executive board and was International Commissioner in the 1940s.

-Lyndon B. Johnson in September 1964 awarded Watson the Presidential Medal of Freedom, the highest award a U.S. President can bestow on a civilian.
+Lyndon B. Johnson in September 1964 awarded Watson the Presidential Medal of Freedom, the highest award a U.S. president can bestow on a civilian.

 Watson was inducted into the Junior Achievement U.S. Business Hall of Fame in 1976.

 He was awarded the Vermilye Medal in 1967.

-In 1987 Fortune magazine hailed Watson on its cover as "the greatest capitalist in history."
+In 1987 Fortune magazine hailed Watson on its cover as "the greatest capitalist in history".

 In 1998 he was included on TIME Magazine's 100 most influential people of the 20th century.

 Retirement

 Watson left IBM in 1971 on his doctor's advice after having a heart attack.
-After recovering, he was appointed by Jimmy Carter to be Ambassador to the Soviet Union, serving from October 29, 1979 to January 15, 1981.
-Prior to this service he was the Chairman of the General Advisory Committee (GAC) which was set up by President Kennedy to give advice to the President about America's nuclear defense policy.
+After recovering, he was appointed by President Jimmy Carter to be chairman of the General Advisory Committee (GAC) on Arms Control and Disarmament, in support of the Arms Control and Disarmament Agency which had been previously set up by President John F. Kennedy.
+Watson advised President Carter against use of the experimental MX missile.
+After leaving the GAC, he was appointed by President Carter to be the US Ambassador to the Soviet Union, serving from October 29, 1979, to January 15, 1981.

+Following his return home after Carter's defeat by Ronald Reagan in the 1980 United States presidential election, Watson gave the commencement speech at Harvard University in 1981 in which he warned against further escalation against the USSR.
+He was also a member of the Bohemian Club.